kepler-1.0.0beta3.exe not finding valid java install

 the kepler.bat works fine.

-#1 Updated by Matt Jones almost 12 years ago
+#1 Updated by Matt Jones about 12 years ago

 I updated your bug to 1.0.0beta3 -- thanks for pointing out the omission.